Endodontic Treatment (Vital/ Non-Infected Teeth)

 Resorption Therapy

-Root resorption therapy is a viable treatment to eliminate the pathological process that results in the progressive loss of dentin and cementum by the action of osteoclasts.
-If left unnoticed or untreated, the resorptive lesion progresses and the affected teeth become non-salvagable and must be extracted
+Root resorption therapy is a viable treatment to eliminate the pathological process that results in the progressive loss of dentine and cementum by the action of osteoclasts.
+If left unnoticed or untreated, the resorptive lesion progresses and the effected teeth become non-salvagable and must be extracted.